StormFireFox1/Refuge/content/posts/2020-08-04-emacs-intro.md

 +++
-title = "Keeping Everything Together" description = "A file containing all blog posts written in Org for the Refuge." date = 2020-08-04 draft = false tags = ["productivity", "software", "tools", "coding"]
+title = "Keeping Everything Together" description = "How I spent a couple of weeks refining my tooling to the point everything's in one place." date = 2020-08-04 draft = false tags = ["productivity", "software", "tools", "coding"]